 Charisse disappeared inside the tree house.

 Sabina waited a moment.
 She was about to call her again when she saw the ultra black hair of her cousin.
-She remembered overhearing her mom and uncle thought that she inherited it from her mom.
-She remembered a stray tear came flowing down on her uncle's cheek and her mom just comforted him.
+She remembered overhearing her mom and uncle say that she inherited it from her mom.
+She remembered a stray tear flow down on her uncle's cheek and her mom just comforted him.
 Charisse's mom might have the same ultra black hair.
 Charisse poked her head out of the window of the tree house.
 A wide smile plastered across her face.
 You could even see the sparkle of her dark brown eyes under her purple glasses.

 "Books!"
 She shouted happily.

 "It's filled with books!
 All kinds of books were up here!
 There are fiction and non-fiction!"

 Oh man.
 Sabina loved non-fiction books!

 She took a deep breath and gripped the side of the rope ladder and up she went.